eclipse/vorto/docs/VortoUserGuide_en/vorto_user_guide_en.md

 To switch to the Vorto perspective just click the **Vorto** button in the menu bar area for open perspectives.

-## Domain-specific Language
+## Getting Started with Vorto Domain-specific Language

-In the function block editor, you use the domain-specific language (DSL).
-The DSL uses a small set of elements so you can describe function blocks in an easy way.
-For a detailed language specification refer to [Function Block DSL Reference](#function-block-model-dsl-reference).
+In the DSL editor, you use the domain-specific language (DSL).
+The DSL uses a small set of elements so you can describe Vorto models in an easy way.
+For a detailed language specification refer to dsl reference for respective models.

+Before you create your first Vorto model, probably you should go through some of the existing models.
+It shows example usage of various grammar for data type, function block, information model, and mapping model.
+Please follow below steps to create example Vorto model projects:

+**Proceed as follows**

+1. In the main menu, click **File > New > Other...**.
+   The **New** dialog opens.
+2. Navigate to `Vorto`, expand sub menu "Examples", select the type of example you want to open and click **Next**.
+3. The list examples available for selected type is displayed.
+Click **Finish** to open listed examples in Work space.
+4. Example model projects will now be available in work space.
+You can double click to open model files in DSL editor.

 -----